-SKI1004 Research Methods I, SKI1005 Research Methods II, PRO1012 Research Project
+SKI1004 and SKI1005 Introduction to Research Methods I and II, PRO1012 Research Project

 Important:

 Please note that the course SSC3061 is closely linked to the project PRO3020.
 All students who take SSC3061 are strongly advised to take the follow-up project (except for Capstone students).